MockingbirdME/game_md/core_rules/04 - actions.md

   - **Success:** the character moves one plus twice their base movement in meters.
   - **Additional Success:** increases the character's movement by one meter per additional success.

+#### Hide/Sneak
+  - **Primary Attribute:** Reflexes or Perception
+  - **Primary Skill:** Stealth
+  - **Relevant Secondary Skills:** Sneak or Hide
+  - **Relevant Secondary Skill Usage:** Add additional successes equal to the character's rank on a successful check.
+  - **Aiding Others:**
+  - **Description:** keeping oneself hidden from prying eyes and keen ears.
+  - **Difficulty:** 5-30 depending on terrain.
+  - **Critical Failure:** the character accidentally draws attention to themselves being noticed immediately but does not realize it.
+  - **Failure:** the character accidentally draws attention to themselves being noticed immediately.
+  - **Near Failure:** the character does not draw attention to themselves but neither do they make themselves more difficult to notice.
+  - **Success:** increase the difficulty needed to notice the character by one success.
+  - **Additional Success:** increase the difficulty to notice the character by one success.

 #### Swim
   - **Primary Attribute:** Body
   - **Primary Skill:** Personal Movement